Frequently Asked Questions

 Can my student enroll in skiing?

-Rowland Hall is home to the internationally acclaimed Rowmark Ski Academy.
-Rowmark offers an All Mountain Rippers program for students in third through fifth grades.
-The program is geared towards the confident skier comfortable with basic ski terrain.
-It is not a learn to ski program.
-For more information, we will connect you with our Head coach of the Junior Program, and information is communicated at the beginning of the school year.
+Rowland Hall is home to the internationally acclaimed Rowmark Ski Academy, whose Junior Program offers an All-Mountain Rippers option for students in third through fifth grades.
+This program is geared toward confident skiers who are comfortable with basic ski terrain; it is not a learn-to-ski program.
+We are happy to connect you with the head coach of the Junior Program if you would like more information.

 When do team sports begin?

-Team sports begin in Middle School, however, various sport options are offered in the Lower School as after school extracurricular activities.
+Rowland Hall team sports begin in the Middle School; however, various sport options are offered as after-school extracurricular activities in the Lower School.

 Is there a school bus from Park City to Rowland Hall?